Skip to main content Skip to footer

 The Government's Transforming Public Procurement function has put together a short guide for suppliers which explains how the new Procurement Act makes it easier to bid and work in partnership with the public sector.

 You can also review the Government's information and guidance for suppliers pages.
-Here, you can view helpful videos and guidance documents, information on registering your organisation and updating supplier information, how to use the central digital platform (enhanced Find a Tender Service), see further information on transparency commitments, and access 'knowledge drops' for suppliers and SMEs/VCSEs.
+Here, you can view helpful videos and guidance documents, information on registering your organisation and updating supplier information, how to use the central digital platform (enhanced Find a Tender service), see further information on transparency commitments, and access 'knowledge drops' for suppliers and SMEs/VCSEs.